 Teacher-written and vetted lesson plans for middle school science, including biology, astronomy, chemistry, and earth science, and developed for a wide variety of learning styles and abilities in sixth, seventh and eighth grade.
 You’ll also find teaching strategies and techniques specifically for the diversity of students in these grade levels, as well as lesson plan modifications.

-Science Lesson Plan: What are Genetically Modified Organisms?
 Did you know that humans can combine DNA of two or more organisms to create brand new organisms?
 Did you know that some of the food you eat may come from other organisms that you have no idea about?
 Next time you eat an orange, think about it.
 It might not be JUST an orange you are eating!

 Without DNA, we wouldn’t be here.
 It controls all of our physical characteristics, including eye color, hair color, and even the taste buds on our tongues.
 In this lesson, students will study the structure of DNA by building a 3-dimensional model which they can eat afterwards!

 Teaching your class about the parts of a neuron and the function of a neuron?
 This lesson plan goes over the neurons in the brain, including the parts of the neuron and the function of the neurons.
 Includes the different types of neurons, like motor neurons and sensory neurons.

 It seems that there’s no easy way to teach about valence electrons, but that couldn’t be farther from the truth.
 Once your students understand the basic concept of how electrons work, you can strengthen their knowledge with these valence electron activities.

 Teaching middle school students about the systems of the human body can be exciting.
 This family and consumer science lesson plan on digestion allows you to get an idea of just how much your students have learned about digestion and how it works.
 These activities help review and reinforce material.